kubernetes-sigs/kustomize/examples/chart.md

 that's _not under your control_.
 Annoying enablement flags like `'--enable-helm'` are intended to _remind_ one of a risk, but offer zero protection from risk.
-Further, they are useless are reminders, since __annoying things are immediately scripted away and forgotten__, as was done above in the `kustomizeIt` shell function.
+Further, they are useless as reminders, since __annoying things are immediately scripted away and forgotten__, as was done above in the `kustomizeIt` shell function.